 POISED Pink Champagne // This high-shine, shimmering soft pink champagne gives any manicure the Midas touch.

-MINDFUL Mulberry // The juicy berry shade is stylishly tart and playful, yet sweet and classic.
+MINDFUL Mulberry // This juicy berry shade is stylishly tart and playful, yet sweet and classic.

 9. Piggy Paint

-A polish that’s “natural as mud” and also kid-friendly, but which comes it lovely, adult-friendly shades.
+A polish that’s as “natural as mud” and also kid-friendly but comes in lovely, adult-friendly shades.
 We also love that it’s very affordable!

-- Fruity Papaya // Natural, plant-based, and 100% vegan polish in a gorgeous exotic red.
+Fruity Papaya // Natural, plant-based, and 100% vegan, this polish comes in a gorgeous exotic red.

-- Raw Cacao // This gorgeous brown comes with 100% natural, plant-based brush bristles for better application.
+Raw Cocoa // This gorgeous brown comes with 100% natural, plant-based brush bristles for better application.

-This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic and surgical dermatology.
-Learn more about Hello Glow’s medical review board here.
-As always, this is not personal medical advice and we recommend that you talk with your doctor.11
+This post was medically reviewed by Dr. Jennifer Haley, a board-certified dermatologist with extensive experience in medical, cosmetic, and surgical dermatology.
+Learn more about Hello Glow’s medical reviewers here.
+As always, this is not personal medical advice, and we recommend that you talk with your doctor.80